Rubus ellipticus: Distribution and habitat

-The golden Himalayan raspberry's origin is in the temperate Himalayas region, and is native to India, Pakistan, Nepal, southern China, Assam, Laos, Myanmar, the Philippines, Sri Lanka, Thailand, Tibet and Vietnam.
+Originating in the temperate Himalayas region, the plant's native range stretches from the Indian subcontinent (Nepal, India, Sri Lanka and Pakistan) to southern China and Indochina and the Philippines.
+It can also be found in Laos, Myanmar, Thailand, Tibet, and Vietnam.

-It is found as a weed in open grasslands and rarely in forests of Himalayan states of India e.g. Himachal and Uttarakhand in their higher reaches at an attitude of 1500 to 2100 m.
+It is found as a weed in open grasslands and rarely in forests of Himalayan states of India, e.g., Himachal and Uttarakhand, in their higher reaches at an attitude of 1500 to 2100 m.
 It is often found in pine forests of the region.

-The golden Himalayan raspberry can be found in mesic or wet forests, and have adapted to be able to live in complete shade and in full sun exposure.
+The golden Himalayan raspberry can be found in mesic or wet forests, and has adapted to be able to live in complete shade and in full sun exposure.

 Ecology

 As with other Rubus species, its seeds are readily distributed by birds.
-It can propagate, or asexually reproduce, itself through cutting.
+It can asexually propagate through cutting.
 It can grow in open fields or in canopies of moist forests.

 The Himalayan raspberry can support large populations of Drosophila, or fruit flies, from its rotting fruit.
 The fruit is consumed by Asian elephants.